yugabyte/yb-sample-apps/README.md

 # YugaByte DB sample apps

 This repository emulates various workloads against YugaByte DB.
 YugaByte DB is a multi-model database that supports:
-* PostgreSQL (sharded, scale-out SQL)
+* YSQL (Distributed SQL API with joins.
+Compatible with PostgreSQL)
-* YCQL (Cassandra compatible API with indexes, transactions and the JSONB data type)
+* YCQL (Flexible-schema API with indexes, transactions and the JSONB data type.
+Roots in Cassandra QL)
-* YEDIS (Redis compatible API with elasticity and persistence).
+* YEDIS (Transactional KV API with elasticity and persistence.
+Compatible with Redis)

 The sample apps here have drivers compatible with the above and emulate a number of workloads.